Your Credit Sore... Errr, Score!

 Read below and decide if you think it's "free".

-First of all, you must sign up for a seven-day "trial" membership:
+First of all, you must sign up for a seven-day "trial" membership: Here, you're required to hand over your credit card details.

 And here's the catch: you aren't signing up for seven days.
 You're signing up forever... unless you go to great effort to cancel your "trial" membership within the seven days.
 Otherwise, $14.99 a month goes down the drain (that's about $180 dollars a year for a "free" service).

 Well, let's assume you are the type that doesn't mind dealing with companies that try to suck you in like this.
+You decide to sign up for their trial period with the intention of canceling before the trial ends.

 Don't expect the cancellation process to be easy.
 First of all, it's virtually impossible to cancel online.
 Second, you're probably going to be stuck on the phone for a loooong time.
 A FoolProof staffer spent about 45 minutes on the phone trying to cancel.
 Slick sales people do everything this side of twisting your arm to talk you out of canceling.